calebmsword/javascript-notes/type-checking.md

 # Summary

-- We can use `instanceof` to check if an object has a specific prototype in its prototype chain.
+- We can use `instanceof` to check if an object has a prototype of a constructor function in its prototype chain.
 - We can use `Object.prototype.toString.call` to check if an object was created using a native JavaScript constructor function.
+This is not reliable if the user adds a non-configurable `Symbol.toStringTag` property or, if one is already present, the user changes its value.
-- We can get a method from a native prototype, bind it to our object, and then call the bound method to check check if an object was created using a native JavaScript constructor function.
+- We can get a method from a native prototype, bind it to our object, and then call the bound method.
+If the method throws, then we know that the object was not created with the constructor for that prototype.
+This is not reliable if the user monkeypatches the implementation of the prototype.
 - We can clone an object with `structuredClone` and check the clone's prototype to see if the object was constructed as one of JavaScript's native classes.
+But this can be an expensive operation, and the `structuredClone` global function can be arbitrarily monkeypatched.
 - For custom types created by an object factory, we get foolproof type checking of custom types if a factory function stores all the objects it creates in an encapsulated registry.